DeflatedPickle/Ore-In-Funny-Places/README.md

-# Ore-In-Funny-Places
+# RespawnHearts
-A Minecraft mod that adds; Gravel, Nether and Ender ores.
+A Minecraft mod to change the hearts and effects a player spawns with.